La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### «**be**» and «**pe**»

-Note that relative clauses are attached to nouns, while **be** connects to the verb that is transformed into a noun afterward.
+Note that relative clauses are attached to nouns, while **be** is a part of the verb.

 Actually, **le bangu pe mi** is a better translation of _my language_, since, like in English, the two nouns are related to each other in a vague way.